MelodiousMeadow/School_Performance_Analysis/README.md

 ### Travel Time to School

+As observable below from the chart below, students with shorter travel times (<15 minutes) tend to show slightly higher mean final grades compared to those traveling longer distances.

 <p align="center">
   <img src="/SchoolPerformanceAnalysis/images/proximity_grades.png" width="600" alt="proximity grades">
 </p>

 ### Parental Education and Occupation

+Students whose parents work in healthcare or teaching tend to achieve higher grades (above 12.5 on a 20-point scale).
+Furthermore, students generally performed better in Portuguese than in math classes.
+The below visualization indicates that students from lower socioeconomic backgrounds and with less parental support might benefit from additional assistance and homework help at home.

 <p align="center">
   <img src="/SchoolPerformanceAnalysis/images/parent_occupation.png" width="500" alt="parent occupation">
 </p>

 ### Influence of Alcohol on Grades

+As seen in these graphs, moderate weekday drinking appears to have a more harmful effect on grades.
+The data also suggests that alcohol has a more adverse impact on specific subjects, particularly math.
+Other factors such as socioeconomic status, study habits, parental involvement, and mental health could also play a role in influencing final grades.

 <p align="center">
   <img src="/SchoolPerformanceAnalysis/images/alcohol.png" width="800" height="400" alt="alcohol influence">